-Biosolids are regulated under DEQ's water quality program, specifically through a National Pollutant Discharge Elimination System or Water Pollution Control Facility permit, a biosolids management plan, and site authorization letters.
-The permit, management plan, and site authorization letters are specific to a facility and include conditions that are relevant to both state and federal biosolids regulations.
+In Oregon, biosolids are regulated under DEQ's water quality program, specifically through a water quality permit (National Pollutant Discharge Elimination System or Water Pollution Control Facility permit), a biosolids management plan, and site authorization letters.
+The permit, management plan, and site authorization letters are specific to a facility and include conditions that are relevant to both state and federal regulations.
 The conditions in the management plan and site authorization letters are considered an integral part of the permit and thus are enforceable.
 Oregon’s biosolids regulations are more restrictive than federal regulations.